 “She’s buying breakfast.
 She told me to say she missed you.
 Did you get good pictures?”

 Jay showed Dan his camera’s screen.
 “Look: these masked dancers lead to this circle of monks.
 They walk, they chant—it’s like the Kaaba, but there’s a bird in the middle.
-That’s why my framing is wonky, there are birds everywhere and Sheridanians are emphatic about not photographing them.
-Here, this statue is actual size, maybe even a little small.”
+That’s why my framing is wonky, there are giant birds everywhere and Sheridanians are emphatic about not photographing them.
+Here, this statue is actual-size, maybe even a little small.”

 “Whoa.”
-Dan compared the statue to pine trees in the background.
+Dan compared the bird-statue to pines in the background.
 “They must be eight feet tall.”

 “Yep.
 The statue represents the Biggest Bird, a local folk hero.
 It’s not coddling a toddler, that’s a grown man.
 It’s just not-to-scale.”
 Jay skipped to a photo of Virgil Jango Skyy.
 “I’ve never seen anything like Sheridan.
 You’ve got to go, Dan.
 You know more about religion than I do.”